 “What’s the point of getting your money tied up for months and not being able to take it out?” says Rebecka Zavaleta, creator of the investing community First Milli.
 “If you just had it in a high-yield savings account, you could pull it out immediately.”

-High-yield savings rates have been dropping too, but in these accounts you’re not locked into a low rate like you would be with a CD.
+High-yield savings rates have been increasing too, but in these accounts you’re not locked into a rate like you would be with a CD.
 You have the potential to make more as rates rise or move your money to other investments at any time.

 “You will not get enough compensation for locking up your money in a CD,” says Dabney Baum, a financial advisor with Baum Wealth Advisors at Janney Montgomery Scott, a Boston-based financial advisory firm.